-Install a concrete slab for the entire planned pickleball building, sized for 12 courts and the Welcome Center; build out the 12 courts for immediate outdoor use.
+Install a concrete slab for the entire planned pickleball building, sized for 12 courts and the Welcome Center.

 Convert the existing 8 pickleball courts back to two tennis courts (no demolition required).

 Rebuild the 3 clay and the Carol Baily concrete courts, expanding the footprint to include 4 new post-tensioned concrete tennis courts and 8 properly-spaced pickleball courts, all with gel-coat.

 Fit out the Welcome Center, including front desk, pro shop, locker rooms, office, and shared community and social spaces.